 Did you know?

 - Distracted driving injures a person every 30 minutes in Ontario.

 - Distracted driving kills – more Canadians die as a result of distracted driving than impaired driving, speeding and not wearing a seatbelt.

 - Distracted driving is most often a major conviction which can seriously affect your insurance policy and premiums.
 For information about fines and penalties, visit Ontario’s distracted driving webpage (external link).

 - Texting while driving makes you 23 times more likely to be involved in a crash or near-crash event compared with non-distracted drivers.

-- Model good behaviour and talk about distracted driving with your family.
+- Talk about distracted driving with your family.

 - As a passenger, help the driver make good choices.